How do you plan a race season to perform at your peak, have fun and avoid burning out or overtraining?

 Embrace the journey

 I’ll close this article by encouraging you to Embrace the Journey.
 Remember to embrace the journey of preparation, as this is often the experience that will have a more profound long-term effect on you than the event itself.
 Embrace the lessons you learn along the way.
-Embrace the low points, the challenges, failures, brutally hard or miserable training sessions.
+Lean in to the low points, the challenges, failures, brutally hard or miserable training sessions.
+Feel them in all their struggle, and build strength you’ll use later in knowing that you persevered.
 Embrace all the micro goals and milestones your reach.
 Most importantly, embrace the friendships you discover and foster as you go.

 — Coach Jeff